 Printed on Hahnemuhle Bamboo Paper 290 gsm.
 Bespoke options can be discussed.

 As with many of my works, I am fascinated by the relationship between an infinitely massive universe and its relatively microscopically small protagonists.
 And how relationships at their most meaningful to those involved are essentially meaningless to the larger environment.
 So the title is both realistic (to the couple) and ironic (to uncaring nature).
 The theme was an interest of Turner and here I've followed his impressionism, if slightly less abstractly.
 A challenge was to make the romantic couple as small as possible without them disappearing altogether.
-And to get the sense of wind without it looking impossibly stormy or cliched.

 This print is issued as a limited edition of 25.
 Once the edition is complete, the image will not be reproduced again in this size or presentation.